MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/28719-banned-api-usage-use-updated-function-replacement.md

 ---
 title: C28719 warning
-description: Warning C28719 Banned API Usage. ms.date: 04/20/2017
+description: Warning C28719 Banned API Usage. ms.date: 08/18/2022
 f1_keywords:
-  - "C28719"
+  - "C28719", "BANNED_API_USAGE", "__WARNING_BANNED_API_USAGE"
 ---

-# C28719
+# Warning C28719

-**Warning C28719: Banned API Usage (BANNED_API_USAGE)**\
-Example output: ```Banned API Usage:  *function name* is insecure and has been marked deprecated.```
+> Banned API Usage:  *function name* is insecure and has been marked deprecated.

 This warning indicates that a function is being used that has been banned and has a more robust or secure replacement.

+## Remarks

-A list of all banned functions covered by this error, why they are banned, and recommended replacements can be found after the following example:
+A list of all banned functions covered by this error, why they are banned, and recommended replacements can be found after the following example.

+Code analysis name: BANNED_API_USAGE

 ## Example

 The following code generates this warning:

 ```cpp
 void example_func(PSTR src)
 {